Imagine this: you work in system architecture for a multibillion-dollar consumer-facing business, and it’s the middle of a busy weekend.

 But outages don’t have to be an inevitability!

-All three of our companies – we’re keeping it anonymous to avoid causing embarrassment – suffered database outages that caused real damage.
+All of our companies – we’re keeping it anonymous to avoid causing embarrassment – suffered database outages that caused real damage.

 Company 1, a major North American retailer with thousands of locations across the US, Canada, and Mexico, was using Google Spanner to manage one of their major transaction databases.
 Being tied to a single cloud provider (GCP) made them susceptible to service outages, and they experienced two of them – both on Saturdays, their busiest shopping days.